 - You learn basic core competence skills including the operation of fire service ladders, fire appliances, pumps and other pieces of fire and rescue service equipment.
 You are trained in how to deal with road traffic collisions and learn basic first aid skills.

-- Successful completion of your development training will lead to a Scottish Vocational Qualification (SVQ) in Emergency Fire Services: Operations in the Community at SCQF Level 7.
+- Successful completion of the three year Firefighter Training and Development Programme will lead to a Scottish Vocational Qualification (SVQ) in Emergency Fire Services: Operations in the Community at SCQF Level 7.

 - You do further training at your fire station over a 2-year probation period.

-- Training is ongoing, including specialist training, throughout your time in the Service.
+- Training is ongoing, including specialist training throughout your employment.

 - If you are a retained firefighter you attend a two week residential training course in either Gullane or Cambuslang, followed by a further week in the first few months of employment.